Foundations and Essential Elements

 Stage 2

-• Communicate to workers, policymakers and other open source stakeholders the importance of contributing to and not merely consuming (also called usage) to open source (including advocating for and driving event sponsorships, booking project leads and maintainers as speakers or panelists in public coding forums, and securing organizational resources to mission-critical OSS projects).
+- Communicate to workers, policymakers and other open source stakeholders the importance of contributing to and not merely consuming (also called usage) to open source (including advocating for and driving event sponsorships, booking project leads and maintainers as speakers or panelists in public coding forums, and securing organizational resources to mission-critical open source projects).

-• Incentivize developers and non-developers (lawyers, project managers, etc) to participate on open source projects critical to their operations (contributing code, field expertise, etc), to the degree that workers become highly active contributors.
+- Incentivize developers and non-developers (lawyers, project managers, technical writers, etc) to participate in open source projects critical to their operations (contributing code, field expertise, documentation, etc), to the degree that workers become highly active contributors.

 Stage 3